Type to search

 The Chief Minister of Bihar Nitesh Kumar gave him a clear mandate which in his own words are: “Revive the sports legacy of Bihar.
 Our State players should be in the running at the next Olympics.”

-Having got what he wanted, the former volleyball player adopted the out-of-the-box approach to sports promotion, and that, from scratch.
+Having got what he wanted, the former basketball player adopted the out-of-the-box approach to sports promotion, and that, from scratch.
 The results, three years on, are there for everyone to see.

 Crowd at Rajgir